MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/deploy-pmem.md

 > Intel Optane supports both *Memory* (volatile) and *App Direct* (persistent) modes.

 > [!NOTE]
-> When you restart a system that has multiple Intel® Optane&0153; PMem modules in App Direct mode that are divided into multiple namespaces, you might lose access to some or all of the related logical storage disks.
+> When you restart a system that has multiple Intel® Optane™ PMem modules in App Direct mode that are divided into multiple namespaces, you might lose access to some or all of the related logical storage disks.
 This issue occurs on Windows Server 2019 versions that are older than version 1903.
 >
 > This loss of access occurs because a PMem module is untrained or otherwise fails when the system starts.
-In such a case, all of the storage namespaces on any PMem module on the system fail, including namespaces that do not physically map to the failed module.
+In such a case, all the storage namespaces on any PMem module on the system fail, including namespaces that do not physically map to the failed module.
 >
-> To restore access to all of the namespaces, replace the failed module.
+> To restore access to all the namespaces, replace the failed module.
 >
-> If a module fails on Windows Server 2019 version 1903 and newer versions, you only lose access to namespaces that physically map to the affected module.
+> If a module fails on Windows Server 2019 version 1903 or newer versions, you lose access to only namespaces that physically map to the affected module.
 Other namespaces are not affected.

 Now, let's dive into how you configure persistent memory.